Leadership

 Leadership Coach

+Dr. Christopher Cone is a dedicated, transformative educator, writer, leader, and organizational developer.
 Dr. Cone is president of Agathon University, former president of Tyndale Seminary and Calvary University, has served in several pastoral roles, and has taught at multiple universities and colleges.
 He has three doctorates, a ThD in Biblical Studies from Scofield Graduate School, a PhD in Theology from Trinity School of Theology (Kerala, India), and a PhD in philosophy from the University of North Texas.
-He is the executive editor of the Journal of Transformative Learning and Leadership and is the author or general editor of more than twenty books.
-He is the host of the show The Transformative Pursuit on Grace Global Radio and VyrsityTV, and has written several hundred articles hosted at drcone.com.
+He is the executive editor of the Journal of Transformative Learning and Leadership and is the author or general editor of more than twenty books, and has written several hundred articles hosted at drcone.com.
+Christopher and his lovely bride Cat have been married since 1992, and enjoy working, serving, and going to the beach together.

 Dr. Brad Maston